-Passaic River, from the Township of Fairfield-West Caldwell municipal boundary upstream to the West Caldwell-Roseland boundary; Rockaway River, from its confluence with the Passaic River upstream to Polland Mountain Road bridge in Jefferson Town-Hatfield Creek, from its ship; confluence with the Rockaway River upstream to Gathering Road; Crooked Brook, from its confluence with the Rockaway River upstream to Church Street; Den Brook, from its confluence with the Rockaway River upstream to 1,270 feet upstream of Shongun Road bridge; Beaver Brook, from its confluence with the Rockaway River upstream to Beach Glen Road; Fox Brook, from its confluence with the Rockaway River upstream to 960 feet upstream of Fox Lake Dam: Rockaway River Tributary No. 1, from the confluence with Rockaway River upstream 5,800 feet; Green Pond Brook, from the confluence with the Rockaway River upstream to the Rt.
-80 ramp; Rockaway River Tributary No. 5, from its confluence with Rockaway River upstream to footbridge across Cozy Lake; Rockaway River Tributary 5-1, from its confluence with Rockaway River Tributary No. 5 upstream 240 feet; Rockaway River Tributary No. 6, from its confluence with Rockaway River upstream to Milton Road highway bridge; Rockaway River Tributary No. 7, from its confluence with Rockaway River upstream to Welden Road highway bridge; Whippany River, from its confluence with Rockaway River upstream to Morris Township municipal boundary;

-Troy Brook, from its confluence with the Whippany River upstream to Cherry Hill Road; West Brook, from its confluence with the Troy Brook upstream to of Lake Parsippany; Black Brook, from its confluence with the

-Lake Structure; Eastmans Brook, from the confluence with Troy porate limit of Hanover Township; Pinch Brook, from its confluence with Black Brook to the upstream corporate limit of East
+burg Road.
+Passaic River, from the Township of Fairfield-West Caldwell municipal boundary upstream to the West Caldwell-Roseland boundary; Rockaway River, from its confluence with the Passaic River upstream to Polland Mountain Road bridge in Jefferson Town-ship; Hatfield Creek, from its confluence with the Rockaway River upstream to Gathering Road; Crooked Brook, from its confluence with the Rockaway River upstream to Church Street; Den Brook, from its confluence with the Rockaway River upstream to 1,270 feet upstream of Shongun Road bridge; Beaver Brook, from its confluence with the Rockaway River upstream to Beach Glen Road; Fox Brook, from its confluence with the Rockaway River upstream to 960 feet upstream of Fox Lake Dam; Rockaway River Tributary No. 1, from the confluence with Rockaway River upstream 5,800 feet; Green Pond Brook, from the confluence with the Rockaway River upstream to the Rt.
+80 ramp; Rockaway River Tributary No. 5, from its confluence with Rockaway River upstream to footbridge across Cozy Lake; Rockaway River Tributary 5-1, from its confluence with Rockaway River Tributary No. 5 upstrcam 240 fect; Rockaway River Tributary No. 6. from its confluence with Rockaway River upstream to Milton Road highway bridge; Rockaway River Tributary No. 7, from its confluence with Rockaway River upstream to Welden Road high-way bridge: Whippany River, from its confluence with Rocka-way River upstream to Morris Township municipal boundary; Troy Brook, from its confluence the Whippany River upstream to Cherry Hill Road; West Brook, from its confluence with the Troy Brook upstream to Lake Structure; Eastmans Brook, from the confluence with Troy Brook upstream to upstream end of Lake Parsippany; Black Brook, from its confluence with the Whippany River to upstream cor-porate limit of Hanover Townhip; Pinch Brook, from its confluence with Black Brook to the upstream corporate limit of East Hanover Township; Malapardis Brook, from its confluence with the Whippany River upstream to South Jefferson Road; Watnong